Sociology of Trends, Vol. 3.0- the definitive textbook on trend research

 Cathrine Gro Frederiksen is a strategist who advises companies on setting a long-term direction for their brand and creating a meaningful future.

-Since 2010, she has worked at the intersection of trend research, foresight, strategy, branding, and design, advising both national and international companies on how to use trends in their brand strategy and development work.
+Since 2010, she has worked at the intersection of trend research, foresight, strategy, branding, and design, advising both national and international companies on how to incorporate trends into their brand strategy and development efforts.

-Cathrine Gro Frederiksen graduated in 2010 as a Business Designer from the internationally recognized entrepreneurial and design school Kaospiloterne in Aarhus.
-She has lived in Berlin, Shanghai, Toronto, Tokyo and Copenhagen, and thus has an international outlook and an eye for how development migrates across continents and cultures.
+Cathrine Gro Frederiksen graduated in 2010 with a degree in Business Design from the internationally renowned entrepreneurship and design school Kaospiloterne in Aarhus.
+She has lived in Berlin, Shanghai, Toronto, Tokyo, and Copenhagen, giving her an international perspective and an understanding of how trends spread across continents and cultures.

 Who wrote the book?

-Knowledge about zeitgeist, trends and consumer behavior is at the core of the pej group's work - so it's only natural that the owner of the same company, trend researcher and lecturer Louise Byg Kongsholm has written the book.
+An understanding of the spirit of the times, trends, and consumer behavior is at the heart of the pej group’s work—which is why it is only natural that the company’s owner, trend researcher, and speaker Louise Byg Kongsholm has written the book.

 - Alf Rehn